gottacatchenall/ms_sampling_effort/manuscript.md

 network. ](./figures/samplingdist.png){#fig:samplingeffort}

-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s per site [@Nielsen2007EcoNet; morecites tk].
-We think a meta-analysis is called for here.
-The number of species in the species pool clearly effects this and should be taken into account when designing samples.
+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s of indvidual observations per site [@Nielsen2007EcoNet; more cites coming soon], and a meta-analysis of ecological network data and sampling effort seems both pertinent and necessary.
+From @fig:samplingeffort it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

 ## Positive associations can increase the probability of false-negatives

-This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together because of their interaction.
-Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool However, we can demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species $A$ and $B$.
+This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together due to their interaction---we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool.
+However, here we demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species $A$ and $B$.
 If we denote the probability that we observe an existing interaction between $A$ and $B$ as $P(AB)$, and if there is no association between the